 Myth #3: With QlikView you don't need a Data Warehouse

 Well, if you don't need data warehouse with QlikView then most probably you don't need it in any case.
-In another words -- in majority of cases this is not true.
-First, QlikView by-design deals with star-schema models only.
+In another words -- for the majority of cases this is not true.
+First, QlikView by design deals with star-schema models only.
 Second, volume of data stored in QlikView is strictly limited by RAM capacity.
-Even with typical compression rate 1:3 this may very soon became an obstacle.
+Even with typical compression rate 1:3 this may very soon become an obstacle.
 Third, despite QlikView has its own ETL engine its data cleansing possibilities are very basic.
 So in case of need for good data quality processing a dedicated ETL/DQ tool will be necessary.
 Forth, the mentioned above lack of good metadata model limits capabilities for metadata management, lineage and impact analysis.

-At the same time, good fit for star-schemes, fast response time and quick prototyping make QlikView very attractive choice for data marts built over corporate data warehouses.
+At the same time, good fit for star-schemes, fast response time and quick prototyping make QlikView very attractive choice for data marts built over a corporate data warehouses.
 Not to forget QV's wonderful capability to merge Excel spreadsheets and text files with data from RDBMSs in a few mouse clicks which makes enhancing DWH data with Excel data very easy for non-technical users -- an important use case.
+(UPDATE 23/6/2015 - with my new ETL tool EasyMorph you can do it even easier).

 Myth #4: QlikView is an enterprise BI platform